rakib-shahid/simpleDSboxart/README.md

 > java DSboxart 1

-You will be prompted for the drive letter of the SD Card, enter it and press enter, everything else is automatic
+You will then be prompted for the drive letter of the SD Card, enter it and press enter, everything else is automatic

-# You might have to change file paths in DSart.java.

-By default the roms are read from:

-**"driveLetter:/roms/nds"**

-and the arts are placed in:

-**"driveLetter:\_nds\TWiLightMenu\boxart"**

-(the path strings are commented, uncomment and change them as necessary)

 ### Box arts are from https://www.gametdb.com/DS/